KvGeijer/zote/ideas.md

 * Add cool for each loops.

-* Add pipe operator.
-Then we also need to decide if we want to integrate currying with it in some way...
-Probably.

 * Expand standard library
   * Implement I/O
   * String operations (mainly split)

 * Remove need for semicolons after blocks in some cases.
 Such as an expression statement ending with a block probably.

-* Add anonymous functions

 * Start work on a real virtual machine interpreter.
 Could probably be a lot faster than the naive one.